vtexdocs/help-center-content/docs/announcements/en/the-newsletter-opt-in-flag-in-the-checkout-will-now-be-unchecked-by-default.md

 author: authors_24
 slug: the-newsletter-opt-in-flag-in-the-checkout-will-now-be-unchecked-by-default
 legacySlug: the-newsletter-opt-in-flag-in-the-checkout-will-now-be-unchecked-by-default
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The newsletter opt-in flag in the Checkout will now be unchecked by default.
-If you customize this flag, check this out.
+announcementSynopsisEN: 'The newsletter opt-in flag in the Checkout will now be unchecked by default.
+If you customize this flag, check this out.'
 ---

 As of __27 April 2020__, the VTEX Checkout UI will receive an important change: the opt-in flag that tells the user they will receive the store's newsletter, which is currently checked by default, will be __unchecked by default__.